vitalab/vitalab.github.io/article/_posts/2020-11-19-AlphaMuGoZero.md

 ## MuZero

 Chess, Shogi and Go are games that can easily offer a perfect simulator as their rules are simple and well defined.
-However, this is not the case for most real-world scenarios such as robotics.
+However, this is not the case for most real-world scenarios such as robotics or video games.
 Model-based reinforcement learning tries to tackle this problem by learning a simulator and then allowing planning using this learned simulator.

 MuZero improves upon AlphaZero by learning a simulator and extending the tree-search algorithm to the general reinforcement learning setting of a single agent learning from discounted non-sparse rewards, allowing the algorithm to master the Atari Learning Environment suite while maintaining superhuman performance on previous games.
 In the following slides, subscript $$k$$ defines simulated timesteps, and $$t$$ defined real timesteps.